-The Policing Protocol Order 2011 requires the Commissioner and the Chief Constable to adopt and abide by the Nolan Principles for Conduct in Public Life.
+The Policing Protocol Order 2011 (changes to which are currently out for consultation) requires the Commissioner and the Chief Constable to adopt and abide by the Nolan Principles for Conduct in Public Life.
 It also highlights the expectation that the relationship between all parties will be based upon the principles of goodwill, professionalism, openness and trust.

-This is reflected in the Principles of Relationship document agreed by the Commissioner and the Chief Constable which forms part of their MoCG.
+This is reflected in the Principles of Relationship document agreed by the Commissioner and the Chief Constable, which forms part of their MoCG.

-The MoCG is also consistent with the seven core principles of good governance set out in the International Framework for Good Governance in the Public Sector1: -
+The MoCG is also consistent with the seven core principles of good governance, set out in the International Framework for Good Governance in the Public Sector: -